 This program is only open to subscriber organizations that have been assigned LMI Capacity under the Maryland Community Solar Pilot Program, or those projects in the “Other” category subscribing at least 51% of their energy to LMI subscribers.
 The incentives under the Program are designed for a project with

 must require that any new owner comply with all of the grant conditions as a

 part of any subsequent change of control or ownership of the project.

 The Maryland Community Solar Pilot Program commenced in April 2017.
-Community solar is a form of virtual net energy metering where the consumer gets energy credit on a local bill for energy producedoff-site (but within the same electric utility service area).
-The Maryland Public Service Commission hasauthorized certain subscriber organizations to participate in the pilot program.
-This programs allowsMaryland residents and businesses to purchase subscriptions for energy from community solar arrays, gaining the same economic advantages as having solar modules directly on their roofs.
+Community solar is a form of virtual net energy metering where the consumer gets energy credit on a local bill for energy produced off-site (but within the same electric utility service area).
+The Maryland Public Service Commission has authorized certain project developers (“Subscriber Organizations”) to participate in the pilot program.
+This programs allows Maryland residents and businesses (“Subscribers”) to purchase subscriptions for energy Subscription Organizations, gaining the same economic advantages as having solar modules directly on their roofs.

 1800 Washington Blvd., Suite 755, Baltimore, MD 21230